Gabinou/mace/README.md

 Use these macro definitions when compiling `installer` to customize `mace`:
 - `-DPREFIX=\"<path>\"` to change install path.
 Defaults to `/usr/local`.
 - `-DDEFAULT_MACEFILE=\"<file>\"` to change default macefile name.
 Defaults to `macefile.c`.
+- `-DCC=<compiler>` to compiler used by `mace`.
+Defaults to `gcc`.

 ## Why?
 - To build my personal C projects with.
     - Tried: make, premake, please, cmake...
     - Couldn't find anything that uses C to build C.
-- I want it simple.
+- I want it simple to use, with simple internals.
-    - I'm dumb.
-Complexity bad.
+    - Complexity bad.
 Simplicity good.
 - No well known build system for C is truly good.
     - Proof 1: Ostensibly general-purpose build systems (`make`) are never used to build anything other than C/C++ projects.
     - Proof 2: Modern programming languages devs implement their own build systems: Rust, Zig, Go, etc.